Shad (rapper)

-Shadrach Kabango (born July 18, 1982), better known as Shad or Shad K, is a Canadian rapper and broadcaster.
-He has released 7 full-length studio albums and 3 EP's since his debut in 2005.
-He won a Juno Award for Rap Recording of the Year in 2011 and 5 of his albums have been shortlisted for the Polaris Music Prize, the most short-list nominations of any artist since the prize's creation in 2006.
+Shadrach Kabango (born July 18, 1982), known professionally as Shad or Shad K, is a Canadian rapper and broadcaster.
+Beginning his career in 2005, has released seven studio albums and three extended plays.
+He won a Juno Award for Rap Recording of the Year in 2011 and five of his albums have been shortlisted for the Polaris Music Prize, the most short-list nominations of any artist in the prize's history.
 In 2013, CBC Music named Shad the second-greatest Canadian rapper of all time.
-Shad hosted Q on CBC Radio One from 2015 to 2016 and has hosted the International Emmy and Peabody Award-winning documentary series Hip-Hop Evolution on HBO Canada and Netflix since 2016.
+Shad hosted Q on CBC Radio One from 2015 to 2016, and hosts the International Emmy and Peabody Award-winning documentary series Hip-Hop Evolution on HBO Canada and Netflix.

 Early life

 Born in Kenya to Rwandan parents, Shad was raised in London, Ontario.
 His mother worked as a lab technologist in a London hospital and his father was a machinist.
 He attended London Central Secondary School.